FluegelsApps/iot-utilities/docs/aruba/aruba_iot_configuration_guide.md

 -   `client-id` - has to be replaced with the ABB Ability™ account organization ID
 -   `secret` - has to be replaced with the **client credentials** of the ABB Ability™ account
 -   `ap-group` - has to be replaced with the AP group name the configuration should be enabled on (multiple statements are required for multiple groups) (ArubaOS only)

 >***Note:***
+>The [ABB Ability™ Smart Sensor](https://new.abb.com/motors-generators/service/advanced-services/smart-sensor) integrartion is levaraging the [BLE data forwarding service](#ble-data-forwarding).
+Starting with ArubaOS/Aruba Instant 8.8.x.x or higher [BLE data forwarding](#ble-data-forwarding) is disabled by default and has to be explicitely eanbled for the device class *ability-smart-sensor*.
+>When migrating form ArubaOS/Aruba Instant 8.7.x.x to 8.8.x.x the iot transport profile configuration has to be adapgted to continue to work!

+>***Note:***
 >The [Baltimore CyberTrust Root certificate (BaltimoreCyberTrustRoot.crt.pem)](https://www.digicert.com/kb/digicert-root-certificates.htm) has to be installed on the Aruba infrastructure when connecting the [ABB Ability™ Smart Sensor platform](https://new.abb.com/motors-generators/service/advanced-services/smart-sensor).
 Please see the [Aruba CLI Reference - Importing Certificates](#aruba-cli-reference---importing-certificates) for details.